ovh/docs/pages/cloud/private-cloud/nsx-04-configure-dns-forwarder/guide.en-gb.md

 ---
 title: DHCP Configuration
-slug: nsx-t-dhcp-configuration
+slug: nsx-configure-dns-forwarder
-excerpt: How to add a DNS forwarder to NSX-T
+excerpt: How to add a DNS forwarder to NSX
 section: NSX
 order: 04
 ---

 **Last updated 27th February 2023**

-## Objectif
+## Objective

-**How to Configure a DNS Redirector**
+**How to Configure a DNS forwarder**

 > [!warning]
 > OVHcloud provides services for which you are responsible, with regard to their configuration and management.
 It is therefore your responsibility to ensure that they work properly.